maierbn/opendihu/doc/sphinx/user/validation.rst

 Validation
 =======================

-On this page, we show some numeric experiments to validate the implemented solvers.
+On this page, we present numeric experiments for problems for which analytic solutions are known.
+By such comparison, we can validate the implemented solvers in OpenDiHu.

 1D Poisson
 --------------